At an individual level wildlife can be affected by oil via:

 - Contamination of eggs, which may inhibit their development

-As impact assessment results come in from the Deepwater Horizon spill in the US, which occurred during sea turtle nesting and hatching season, further information on the effects of oil on sea turtles may be available.
+Impact assessment results from the Deepwater Horizon spill in the US, which occurred during sea turtle nesting and hatching season, will likely provide further information on the effects of oil on sea turtles.